realklee/cc-customer-clustering/README.md

 - Cluster 2 cardholders are frequently updating their balance, while generally keeping purchase frequency low
   * Cluster 2 cardholders probably make infrequent purchases and pay it off right away
 #### CLUSTER 3
+- Cluster 3 cardholders make the largest purchases out of all the clusters
+  * This customer makes both one-off purchases as well as installment purchases with frequency
 #### CLUSTER 4
+- Cluster 4 cardholders are the most frequent cash advance takers
+- They have the largest credit card balances of the eight clusters
 #### CLUSTER 5
+- Cluster 5 cardholders are very similar to cluster 3 cardholders:
+  * They make large purchases as well as one-off purchases
+  * Unlike cluster 3 cardholders, cluster 5 cardholders do not make installment purchases as often.
 #### CLUSTER 6
+- Cluster 6 cardholders make the largest one-off and installment purchases
+  * Customers that could potentially use a loan or a line of credit
 #### CLUSTER 7
+- Cluster 7 cardholders mostly make installment purchases
+  * Another set of customers that could be targeted with loan or line or credit offers